Axis-Fi/axis-core/design/EMPA.md

 - ✅ Revert from fee-on-transfer base token: this is already checked during auction creation when transferring the base token from the seller to the AuctionHouse.
 - ✅ Revert-on-zero quote/base token: the transfer amount is checked before calling `transfer()`
 - ❌ Bidder on blacklist: if the bidder is added to the quote or base token's blacklist, the transfer of the quote or base tokens to the bidder would fail.
 Other bidders could be shielded from this by splitting the affected bidId from the `claimBids` call.
-- ❌ Late vesting: with the current design, the LinearVesting derivative module will revert when deploying or minting a derivative token where the vesting expiry is in the past.
-If a bid is claimed beyond the vesting expiry timestamp, it will revert and the payout for that bidder will be bricked.
+- ✅ Late vesting: the LinearVesting derivative module can deploy or mint a derivative token even when the vesting expiry is in the past.
+(Fixed in [#116](https://github.com/Axis-Fi/moonraker/pull/116))

 ```mermaid
 sequenceDiagram